DanDiazRep/elevation-map/README.md

 # Elevation Finder

 The Elevation Map project is a web application that allows users to explore and visualize elevation data on a map.
-The application is built using Leaflet, a popular JavaScript library for interactive maps, and utilizes elevation data from the OpenCage Geocoding API.
+The application is built using Leaflet, for interactive maps, and utilizes elevation data from Open Topo Data API.

 # DEMO
 https://elevation-finder.vercel.app/